y-arjun-y/arjunyadav/pages-md/notebook.md

 ### What I Want To Learn

-- Component Analysis
-  - Principal Component Analysis (through a course)
 - Independent Component Analysis
+- Sparse Coding
+- How Gato by DeepMind truly works

 ## Papers + Notes (if open access)